 - Shep Hyken is the Chief Amazement Officer at Shepard Presentations.
 He is a customer service expert, speaker and author of New York Times and Wall Street Journal bestselling books including The Cult of the Customer and The Amazement Revolution.

-- Aimee Lucas is CX Analyst at Temkin Group.
+- Aimee Lucas is CX Transformist & Vice President of Temkin Group.
 She has over 15 years of experience improving service delivery and transforming the customer experience through people development and process improvement initiatives.

 - Bruce Temkin is CX Transformist & Managing Partner of Temkin Group.
-He is widely recognized as a customer experience thought leader and chairman of the Customer Experience Professionals Association (CXPA.org).
+He is widely recognized as a customer experience visionary and Emeritus chair of the Customer Experience Professionals Association (CXPA.org).

 Frequently Asked Questions (FAQs)

 - We want to include confidential information, will it be shared?
 Do not submit any confidential information.
 If you are selected as a finalist, then we will share your entire nomination form in a published report.
 We do not share any information about companies that are not selected as finalists.